New Houlka, Mississippi: History

 This area was a well-established center of Chickasaw culture by the 1500s.

 Settlers arrived in the late 1700s and established a Chickasaw Agency House at Houlka for trading with the natives.
 Agency representatives called the settlement "Holkey" in their earliest correspondence, which dates from 1794 after the United States gained independence from Great Britain.

 Houlka was located at the crossroads of the ancient Native American pathways known as the Natchez Trace and the Gaines Trace.

 In 1805, Silas Dinsmoor hosted a ball at the Agency House.
 Attending were future U.S. Representative John McKee and former U.S. Vice-President Aaron Burr.
 A post office was established in 1826.
 The cultivation and processing of cotton became the basis of the economy, and African slaves were brought to the region through the domestic slave trade to serve as laborers.
 The production of cotton brought some wealth to white planters.

 During the Civil War, Confederate forces led by General Samuel J. Gholson clashed with Federal troops at a swamp-crossing near Houlka.

 Houlka was incorporated in 1884.
 Houlka High School was founded in 1890 "to establish a permanent and high grade institution for the education of white students of both sexes".
 The Legislature also prohibited sales of "intoxicating liquors" within 4 mi of the school.
 That year the Mississippi legislature, dominated by white Democrats, passed a new constitution that effectively disenfranchised most blacks, a status that the state maintained well into the 1960s to exclude them from the state's political system.

 In 1904, the Gulf and Ship Island Railroad built a line from New Albany to Pontotoc, passing 1 mi east of Houlka.
 Soon after, residents began moving to "New Houlka", located near the railway line, which had become critical to commerce.
 Buildings were rolled on logs from Old Houlka to New Houlka, and pulled by teams of oxen.

 By 1906, New Houlka had a bank, three churches, a saw mill, an academy, a plow factory, and a population of about 500.
 The town was incorporated that same year.

 During the mid to late 20th century, railroads restructured and closed many lines, even for freight, because of competition from trucking.
 In 2004, the railway running through New Houlka, by then owned by the Mississippi Tennessee Railroad, was abandoned between New Albany and Houston, a distance of 43.2 mi.
 Under the federal 'Rails to Trails' program overseen by the ICC, the track was removed and a rail trail called the "Tanglefoot Trail" was built on the right-of-way, creating a new recreational and public health resource.

+Due to the University of Texas and the University of Oklahoma joining the SEC in 2021, the geographic center of the conference relocated to just 4 miles northwest of Houlka.